kristopherjohnson/cxxforth/cxxforth.cpp.md

         "      CR",
         "      .\" For more, visit <https://github.com/kristopherjohnson/cxxforth>.\" CR",
         ";",

+The C++ main() function will look for the Forth word `MAIN` and execute it.
+By default, this just calls `QUIT`.

+This is where you may want to write your own custom startup code and insert it into `MAIN`.

+        "DEFER MAIN",
+        "' QUIT IS MAIN",
     };

 That is the end of our built-in Forth definitions.